Display a map

 • Choose a location to store your project.
 Click Create.

 2. In the Project Navigator, click <your app name>App.
 In the Editor, right click on the struct name, <your app name>App.
-Select Refactor then Rename... to rename the struct to MainApp.
+Select Refactor > Rename... to rename the struct to MainApp.
 Click the Rename button in the top right to confirm the new name.
 This will rename the struct and file in all affected areas.
-This file and struct will be named MainApp for all tutorials here on out.
+This file and struct will be named MainApp for all the subsequent tutorials.

 3. Add a reference to the API using Swift Package Manager.